 This is what I pack for the plunge and post-plunge:

-- shoes for the water (I wear Keenes, but old running shoes work well, too.
+- shoes for the water (I wear Keens, but old running shoes work well, too.
 DO NOT WEAR FLIP FLOPS.
-They will come off as soon as you hit the water (I learned this the hard way my first year).
+They will fly off as soon as you hit the water (I learned this the hard way my first year).

 - a beach towel to wrap myself in before and after the plunge

-- a bathrobe if I plan to hang out by the water before and after the plunge
+- a bathrobe if I plan to chit chat and pose for photos by the water before and after the plunge

 - a Chico bag that I place my wet suit and water shoes in after the plunge –#ReusablesNotDisposables